JuanIrache/gopro-telemetry/readme.md

 Please make your changes to the **dev** branch, so that automated tests can be run before merging to **master**.
 Also, if possible, provide tests for new functionality.

-## Work in progress

-- Review CSV header exports when they might include commas (WIND?)

 ## To-Do

 - removeGaps breaks joining streams in some conditions (GRAV to CSV)